 The more complex the case, the more Nick digs in.
 He has substantial experience in litigation involving complex damage and causation questions addressed by multiple expert witnesses and competing data analyses.
 In recent years, his emphasis has been in the areas of employment discrimination defense, class action defense, product liability defense, and complex business litigation.

-Nick clears his head exploring the continent on his Yamaha FJR 1300 sport touring motorcycle and is a proud member of the Iron Butt Association (Member No. 48754).
+Nick clears his head exploring the lower 48 states on his Honda Gold Wing touring motorcycle and is a proud member of the Iron Butt Association (Member No. 48754).

 - Nicholas L. DiVita, John Locke’s Theory of Government and Fundamental Constitutional Rights: A Proposal for Understanding, 84 Va.L.Rev.
 825 (1982) (Student Note).